jpmorganchase/nbcelltests/CONTRIBUTING.md

 To make a new release of nbcelltests:

-1. `bumpversion patch` (replacing `patch` with whatever is appropriate for the current release, e.g. `minor`, `major`, etc) - This will also create a git commit and tag.
+1. If the version has not already been bumped (which you figure out by comparing the version in `.bumpversion.cfg` with the latest git tag and the latest release on pypi), then bump the version by doing something like: `bumpversion patch` (replacing `patch` with whatever is appropriate for the current release, e.g. `minor`, `major`, etc) - This will also create a git commit (but not a tag).
+2. `git tag vX.Y.Z` (where `X.Y.Z` is from step 1, above) - This will create a lightweight tag (most team members do not use annotated tags).
-2. `git push && git push --tags` - This will trigger python and npm package builds on azure, and upload to [our azure feed](https://dev.azure.com/tpaine154/jupyter/_packaging?_a=feed&feed=python-packages).
+3. `git push upstream vX.Y.Z` (assuming all your commits are already in `upstream`, and `upstream` represents jpmorganchase/nbcelltests master) - This will push the tag you created above, which will trigger python and npm package builds on azure, and upload to [our azure feed](https://dev.azure.com/tpaine154/jupyter/_packaging?_a=feed&feed=python-packages).
-3. Check the resulting packages:
+4. Check the resulting packages:
   - Install and test in a clean environment:
     - You can install for python with `pip install --index-url=https://pkgs.dev.azure.com/tpaine154/jupyter/_packaging/python-packages/pypi/simple/ nbcelltests==0.1.3a0 --extra-index-url=https://pypi.org/simple`, modifying as appropriate to use the wheel or the sdist, and to install the version you want to test.
 Following that, you should at least run the installed package's tests (after installing the test dependencies - see setup.py's dev dependencies): `python -m py.test --pyargs nbcelltests`.
     - Download the nbcelltests npm package from [our azure feed](https://dev.azure.com/tpaine154/jupyter/_packaging?_a=feed&feed=python-packages) and then install with `jupyter labextension install /path/to/nbcelltests-0.1.3-alpha.0.tgz` (replacing the filename with whatever you downloaded).
   - Inspect the sdist, wheel, and npm tgz to make sure they contain the right files, version numbers, etc.
-4. You can upload release candidates to pypi and npm if you want:
+5. You can upload release candidates to pypi and npm if you want:
   - pypi: `twine check /path/to/dist/* && twine upload /path/to/dist/*` (updating the path to match what you downloaded from azure).
   - npm: `npm publish --tag beta /path/to/nbcelltests-0.1.3-candidate.0.tgz` (updating the filename to match what you downloaded from azure).
-4. Once satisfied, use `bumpversion` either to set or increment `release` to `final` (e.g.  `bumpversion release`), and then grab the resulting releases from azure and upload to pypi and npm.
+6. Once satisfied, use `bumpversion` either to set or increment `release` to `final` (e.g.  `bumpversion release`), and then grab the resulting releases from azure and upload to pypi and npm.